 While many studies show some short-term effects on various physical functions, we haven’t seen evidence of long-term problems.
 Those who fear e-cigarettes say it’s just a matter of time before vapor starts causing real health problems, but most objective investigators aren’t convinced.

-Anti-vaping fearmongers are quick to point to the studies showing vapor contains “toxins.”
-Because they’re “bad,” like Prof. Glantz says.
-But are they?
-Remember, the risk is relative.
-There are a lot of scary sounding things in e-cig vapor, but they’re generally present in tiny concentrations, far smaller than in tobacco smoke.
-You breathe and eat chemicals every day, but most of them don’t affect you.
+There are scary sounding chemicals in e-cig vapor, but they’re in tiny concentrations, far smaller than in tobacco smoke.
+Plus, you breathe and eat chemicals every day, but most of them don’t affect you.

 The Royal College of Physicians agreed.
 In its comprehensive review of e-cigarette science, the College concluded, “In normal conditions of use, toxin levels in inhaled e-cigarette vapour are probably well below prescribed threshold limit values for occupational exposure, in which case significant long-term harm is unlikely.”